Why I Love Custom Guardian Bells for Motorcycles ?

 The Custom Design Pipeline (Precision Casting)

-- Concept Submission and Artwork Approval: The client starts by sending a design idea, a logo, or final art.
-If the design is printed, the art must be high-quality (300dpi).
+- Concept Submission and Artwork Approval: The client sends a design idea, a logo, or finished artwork.
+Print-ready art should be high-resolution (300 dpi) to avoid scaling issues.

-- Detailed Drawing Creation: The maker’s artist makes a full drawing.
-This drawing is the plan for the final carving.
-The client usually gets one chance to change this drawing.
+- Detailed Drawing Creation: The maker’s artist creates a detailed drawing that becomes the blueprint for the carving.
+Typically, the client gets one round of revisions at this stage.

-- Wax Carving and Approval: After the drawing is approved, the design is carved in wax.
-Detailed photos of the wax are sent for the client’s final look.
-Only one round of very small changes is allowed here.
-Big changes are hard without causing delays and costs.
+- Wax Carving and Approval: After drawing approval, the design is carved or 3D-printed in wax.
+Photos of the wax master are sent to the client for final sign-off.
+Only small tweaks are allowed without adding cost or delay.

-- Mold Creation and Production: The approved wax carving is used to make the master bell and the final mold.
-Then, bulk casting and finishing begin.
+- Mold Creation and Production: Once the wax master is approved, the mold is made and bulk casting and finishing begin.
+Quality control happens at cast, polish, and finish stages.

 Cost Structure and Minimum Order Quantities (MOQ)